verils/gotemplate4j/README.md

-# Go Template for Java
+# Golang Template Engine for Java

 [![Testing](https://github.com/verils/gotemplate4j/actions/workflows/maven.yml/badge.svg)](https://github.com/verils/gotemplate4j/actions/workflows/maven.yml)

-A go template process library

-> ATTENTION: This is not ready for production yet.
+Evaluate go templates and make the textual output.

+Before then, there is another fine library with a name not so intuitive: [java-template-engine](https://github.com/proninyaroslav/java-template-engine), you can choose anyone you like.

+This project is for experimental purpose, please **DON'T USE IN PRODUCTION**, for just now.
+Wish I can complete it ASAP.

 ## Installation